carolynduby/ApacheMetronWorkshop/03_EnrichingSquid/README.md

 ## Adding a geocode enrichment
 The geo enrichment applied to an ip address instructs Metron to find the physical location of an ip address and add the location as enrichments to the event.
 The ip locations can be used in triaging, hunting, map visualizations, and other analytics.
 1. Open the Metron Configuration UI.
-2. Click on the pencil icon to the right of the mysquid sensor to change the sensor configuraiton.
+2. Click on the pencil icon to the right of the mysquid sensor to change the sensor configuration.
 The mysquid configuration opens.

 ![Edit mysquid sensor](images/edit_mysquid.png)